SparkRESTfulService/Summation/README.md

 # Read Me
 This RESTful web service is built using Test Driven Development (TDD) and Behavioural Driven Development (BDD)

-*To know the process I followed to develop this WebService, please read* [BDD and TDD process](PROCESS.md)
+*To know the process, I followed to develop this WebService, please read* [BDD and TDD process](PROCESS.md)

 ## About the repository